julianirwin/hloopy/doc/index.rst

 Custom Data Preprocessing
 -------------------------

-As is, the `hloopy.HLoop` module only allows the x and y data to be a column taken straight from a data file.
+As is, the :code:`hloopy.HLoop` module only allows the x and y data to be a column taken straight from a data file.
 Sometimes the need arises to preprocess the data in some way, possibly merging two or more columns from the data file.
-A simple subclass of the `HLoop` allows arbitrary preprocessing:
+A simple subclass of the :code:`HLoop` allows arbitrary preprocessing:

 .. code-block:: python